Getting the results of a gene test

 You may be able to have treatment to reduce your risk of getting cancer.
 This is possible for some cancers where there is a known faulty gene.

-The main preventative treatment is surgery to remove the part of the body at risk of developing cancer.
+The main risk reducing treatment is surgery to remove the part of the body at risk of developing cancer.
 For example, women who have one of the faulty BRCA genes may choose to have both breasts removed with breast reconstruction.
 This type of surgery is called preventive mastectomy or prophylactic mastectomy.
 Or they may have their ovaries removed (prophylactic oophorectomy).
 Some women choose to have their ovaries and breasts removed.

 - What treatment is available